-The Ashton memorial in Williamson Park, Lancaster is visible for miles around.
+The Ashton Memorial in Williamson Park, Lancaster is visible for miles around.

 It can be seen quite clearly from across the bay as well as from the M6 motorway.

-Apparently, the memorial was built by James Williamson (later Lord Ashton) in memory of his second wife between 1907 and 1909.
+The memorial was built by James Williamson (later Lord Ashton) in memory of his second wife between 1907 and 1909.

 The Williamson family made their fortune manufacturing oilcloth and linoleum in Lancaster.

 By 1911, they employed almost a quarter of Lancaster’s working men.

 Like most industrialists of that time, the family contributed to several worthy causes in and around Lancaster.